 Perhaps there is a similar Divine Limitation Principle, with a God who is omniscient and omnipotent but has a limitation of attention.

 It is not necessary to agree with the Muslim leaders who suggested that the tsunami was God's will.
 It is not necessary to agree with the doubts about God raised by the Archbishop of Canterbury.
 One can adopt the middle ground of seeing God as omniscient and omnipotent but constrained by a limitation of attention.

 This model has clear implications for the High Holidays.
 If God has limited attention, we need a "desperate cry" to be heard, a phenomenon we know as prayer.
 If God has limited attention, we need to handle most things without divine intervention.
 This emphasizes the importance of interpersonal repentance and good deeds.
 Good deeds mean not only charity following a tsunami, but also building a warning system to detect the next tsunami and educating people that if the ocean suddenly recedes, this may be fascinating but it is also a sign to head for the hills.

 The liturgy makes these points well.
 The section of the High Holiday Musaf prayer with "who shall live, who shall die" and "who by fire and who by water" is followed immediately by the words "penitence, prayer and good deeds can annul the severity of the decree".

 As a summary of what we are doing here on the High Holidays, this line does pretty well in telling us how to live with a God who is omniscient and omnipotent but has limited attention.

-Copyright © 2005 Michael Segal.
+Copyright © 2005 Michael Segal MD PhD.
+Dr. Segal does research on the molecular mechanism of ADHD and Asperger syndrome.
 This talk was given during the 5766 Yom Kippur services at Temple Emanuel in Massachusetts.
 It is part of the Segal leadership series.